carpentries-incubator/gap-lesson/_episodes/02-some-objects.md

 {: .output}

 You already know about lists.
-ANother type of composite objects are **records**.
+Another type of composite objects is **records**.
 While a list contains subobjects indexed by their positions in the list, a record contains subobjects, called _record components_, which are indexed by their names.
 Elements of a record are accessed with `.`